jonahp1/ElectronicWindMachine/README.md

 - Presentation.pdf = Powerpoint of presentation given about process, technology, and why I did this

 - Schematic-v1 = schematic of build.
-Hand drawn - yes... sorry :/ - but details all necessary connections for circuit + sensors etc...
+Hand drawn - yes... sorry :/ - details all necessary connections for circuit + sensors etc...

 - micthrough.ino = C code (well, sort of) written in Arduino/Teensyduino to run on a Teensy 3.5 + audio shield